hongshanx/fortitude/boilerplates/python/README.md

 ## Features

-- Connect to multiple AI providers (OpenAI, DeepSeek, and LiteLLM)
+- Connect to multiple AI providers (OpenAI, DeepSeek, LiteLLM, and OpenAI-compatible)
 - Select from various AI models
 - Customize prompts and parameters
+- Support for streaming responses
 - RESTful API with proper error handling
 - Type validation with Pydantic
 - Built with Flask and asyncio